mickfuzz/phd4/_posts/thesis_chapters/2024-6-2-Literature_review.md

 - Draw from Student Desires- Some of the choice ideas (e.g. bear)came from responses from students in the ‘Fox-Only’ -->

-### PRIMM

-FIND MATERIAL IN OTHER BOOK CHAPTERS

-**PRIMM:** PRIMM stands for Predict, Run, Investigate, Modify and Make.
-This model helps learners adopt coding practices and computational concepts through providing a concrete code example that they run after predicting what it does.
-Learners make changes to the existing code before finally creating code from scratch.
-PRIMM's starting point is students predicting existing code results.
-Asking students to identify target computing concepts in code examples allows teachers to guide students towards key computational thinking process or algorithmic details.
-Thus, PRIMM is well suited to the classroom as starting with prediction of a code allows a whole class of learners to unpack and repack the same set of concepts in a restricted time scale.
-This process that supports formal problem solving, paper-based questions of the GCSE exams.
-The use of code examples and a structured set of varied activities aligns well to UDL principle of representing knowledge in a variety of means.
-For a more detailed summary of the PRIMM approach the Quick Read pedagogy article.[^5]

-Primm based on UMC but developed to highlight abstract concepts and processes via a predict stage.

 #### Microworlds as an embodiment of UMC and other constructionist design principles
 <!-- (generated by chat gpt) -->